collective/collective.recipe.rsync/README.txt

       this may take a while!
     ...

-Further, you may now consider executing an ``rsync`` script automatically via cron (see: http://pypi.python.org/pypi/z3c.recipe.usercrontab).
+Further, you may now execute an ``rsync`` script automatically via cron (see: http://pypi.python.org/pypi/z3c.recipe.usercrontab).

 Example